Kidney cancer is called advanced if it has spread to another part of the body. This is also called a secondary cancer or metastasis.

 Where kidney cancer spreads

-Kidney cancer can spread to the:
+Kidney cancer can spread to one or more than one of the following:

 - tissues or organs close to the kidney, like the bowel

-- other kidney
+- the other kidney

 Decisions about your treatment